buccancs/gsr_rgbt_project/README.md

 participants.

 Stage 2: Model Training
-Once you have collected data for all subjects, run the training script.
-This script supports different model types and configurations through a flexible command-line interface.
+Once you have collected data for all subjects, you can either run the individual training script or use the config-driven pipeline execution script.
+Both support different model types and configurations through a flexible command-line interface.

 ### Creating Example Configuration Files
 First, create example configuration files for all supported model types: